-Ductbank Marking and Locating - A metallic warning tape, detectable with magnetic location equipment, shall be buried directly over the path of the Ductbank approximately 18 inches above the ducts.
+Duct bank Marking, and Locating - A metallic warning tape, detectable with magnetic location equipment, shall be buried directly over the path of the Ductbank approximately 18 inches above the ducts.

-Ductbank Termination At Building and Vaults - Communication Ducts should be terminated with bell-end connectors, flush with the inner surface of the wall.
+Duct Bank Termination at Building, and Vaults - Communication Ducts should be terminated with bell-end connectors, flush with the inner surface of the wall.

-Duct Bank Grounding and Bonding - A solid copper insulated # 6 copper wire shall be installed and terminated in an empty duct for duct bank locating purposes.
-Provide continuous grounding wire connectivity the entire length of the ductbank.
+Duct Bank - Grounding Bonding, and Tracer Wire- A solid copper insulated # 6 copper wire shall be installed and terminated in an empty duct for duct bank locating purposes.
+Provide continuous grounding wire connectivity for the entire length of the duct bank.

-Inter Building Spaces: Vaults, Hand Holes, etc. (Transition Structures)
+20. Inter Building Spaces: Vaults, Handholes, etc. (Transition Structures)

-Purpose - Inter building spaces are essentially Transition Structures that allow access to cable installed within underground ductbanks (i.e. vaults, manholes, hand hole, etc).
-These structures are required by Codes to be exclusively for low voltage communication cable and equipment.
+Purpose - Inter-building spaces are essentially Transition Structures that allow access to cable installed within underground duct banks (vaults, manholes, hand holes, etc.).
+These structures are required by Codes to be exclusively for low-voltage communication cables, and equipment.
 They may not be collocated with electrical transmission lines or facilities.
 Transition structures provide a protected location for the storage of splice cases and slack loops of cable.
 The transition structures also facilitate the distribution of cable to multiple locations by providing a junction point for ducts radiating in several directions.

-Pedestals are above-ground enclosures which are used for the termination or splicing of campus backbone cables.
-As pedestals are vulnerable to vandalism and other damage such as from vehicle impact, their use on the UNM Campus is not permitted without approval from UNM Information Technology/Telecommunications.
+Pedestals - These are above-ground enclosures that are used for the termination or splicing of campus backbone cables.
+As pedestals are vulnerable to vandalism, and other damage such as from vehicle impact, their use on the UNM Campus is not permitted without approval from UNM IT.

 Selection of Transition Structure Type - The type of structure chosen for installation is dependent on the number of ducts in the span.
-These can range from vaults measuring 20 feet long, and 12 feet deep, to small, shallow, hand holes only a several feet square.
-In most cases, preformed concrete structures are available in several sizes and capacities from large vaults down to hand holes.
+These can range from vaults measuring 20 feet long, and 12 feet deep, to small, shallow, hand holes only several feet square.
+In most cases, preformed concrete structures are available in several sizes, and capacities from large vaults down to h, and holes.
 Rarely is it necessary to form and pour a custom structure on-site.
 Structures also have weight-bearing cover/lid capacities that range from light pedestrian traffic to deliberate heavy vehicular traffic.
-The appropriate rating should be selected based on the anticipated exposure of the structures is typically 20-H and the use of Quazite Precast Polymer Concrete boxes is not permitted with out ITS/CNS approval.
-The impact resistance rating of the structure shall also be evaluated prior to specification.
-Verify exact size, impact rating and load requirements with CNS.
-Contact UNM / IT/CNS for approval before specifying this type of structure.
+The appropriate rating should be selected based on the anticipated exposure of the structure to these differing traffic types.
+The minimum accepted rating for transition structures is typically 20-H, and the use of Quartzite Pre-cast Polymer Concrete boxes is not permitted without IT approval.
+The impact resistance rating of the structure shall also be evaluated before specification.
+Verify exact size, impact rating, and load requirements with IT.
+Contact UNM / IT for approval before specifying this type of structure.

-Placement of Transition Structures - Structures should be placed after 180 degrees of directional change has been affected in the ductbank route.
+Placement of Transition Structures - Structures should be placed after 180 degrees of directional change has been affected in the duct bank route.
 In straight or relatively straight runs, there should be no more than 400 feet between structures.

-Structures should not be used as the apex of 90 degree changes in duct direction.
+Structures should not be used as the apex of 90-degree changes in duct direction.
 Sweeps and structures should be planned such that the sweep occurs outside of the structure, allowing straight cable pulls through the structure itself.